dtorresxp/odoo-guides/en-uk/en-uk-guides-menu.md

       &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Click on _Cancel_ _**button**_ to abort
     - **Button**: &nbsp;&nbsp;Click on _Close_ _**button**_ to finish your task
     - **Action**: &nbsp;&nbsp;&nbsp;Finally, review your _**merged**_ contacts and now you'll see only the _Resultant_ one<br><br>
-- Guides
+- Guides interpretation
   - A guide consists of a link to a video, followed by the _&#x03C8;Code_ of its procedure
-  - Every link includes:
+  - As we mentioned, every video link includes:
     - Video name
     - Odoo version
     - Edition (CE or EE)